AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

     end Show_Simple_Big_Numbers;

-In this example, we're declaring the big integer :ada:`BI` and the big real :ada:`BR`, and we're incrementing them with one.
+In this example, we're declaring the big integer :ada:`BI` and the big real :ada:`BR`, and we're incrementing them by one.

 Naturally, we're not limited to using the :ada:`+` operator (such as in this example).
 We can use the same operators on big numbers that we can use with